Skip to content

 How Argand pays the bills

-Preview This is what a results page will look like at launch.
+Preview This is what results look like at launch.
 Try the toggle.

-Sponsored result One slot, at the bottom.
-Turning it off changes nothing else on the page.
+Sponsored result One slot, in the left column.
+Turning it off changes nothing in the organic list.

-how to make perfect crispy roast potatoes 3 results + 1 sponsored
+how to make perfect crispy roast potatoes 2 results

 Patch's Potatoes — heirloom russets, shipped overnight